 Can I bring another person in the pool with me and my baby?

-Yes, but this all depends on maximum bather loads.
-Our pool has a maximum capacity of 20 people.
-If the class is fully booked, i.e. eight parent and baby pairs (16 people plus the teacher) then we have three spare spaces in each session, called ‘Plus 1’s’, that can be used by one other adult or child per family.
+Yes, but this is subject to our maximum bather capacity of 20 people.
+When a class is fully booked, i.e. eight parent and baby pairs (16 people plus the teacher) we have three spare spaces in each session.
+These are called ‘Plus-one Spaces’ and they can be used for one extra adult or child per pair.

-Spaces can be booked up to seven days in advance of the class and demand can be high, especially on weekends.
+Plus-one Spaces can be booked up to seven days in advance of the class.
 We do not charge for these spaces, they are discretionary and subject to availability.
+Important safety guidelines are in place for siblings or extra children attending lessons, please read our Booking Terms & Conditions for details.

 Is there parking at the Centre?